andrewpillar/mgrt/readme.md

 ## SSL Connections

-SSL connectivity can be configured in the `mgrt.yml` file via the `ssl` block of configuration options.
+SSL connectivity can be configured in the `mgrt.toml` file via the `ssl` block of configuration options.
 The configuration for SSL connections will vary depending on the type of the database being connected to.

 ### PostgreSQL